A classic Halloween mummy costume you and your child can make. Featured in the October 2015 issue of All You Magazine.

 To Make your Mummy Costume:

 - Soak strips in coffee water until desired color.
-Levi didn’t want bright and shiny white sheets.
-He wanted them slightly used looking.
-I would have liked to soak them longer…he nixed that.
+Levi didn’t want bright and shiny white sheets, he wanted them slightly used looking.
+I would have liked to soak them longer, but he nixed that.
 We soaked ours for about an hour.
 (I’d suggest closer to 2)

 - Rinse and dry.
 The best part is that by soaking and rinsing and drying they lose their “newness” .
 Perfect!